Hiro Takachiho: Reception

-In other media
+Disney version

 Film

 In the film adaptation, Hiro, with his last name changed to Hamada and his ethnicity changed to being half White, half East Asian, appears in the 2014 Disney animated feature Big Hero 6, voiced by Ryan Potter.
 Speaking of the character, co-director Don Hall said "Hiro is transitioning from boy to man, it's a tough time for a kid and some teenagers develop that inevitable snarkiness and jaded attitude.
 Luckily Ryan is a very likeable kid.
 So no matter what he did, he was able to take edge off the character in a way that made him authentic, but appealing."

-Hiro is a 14-year-old robotics prodigy whose battle robot dominates the underground bot fights of San Fransokyo.
+This version of Hiro is a 14-year-old robotics prodigy who participates in underground robot battles.
 His older brother Tadashi, a student at the San Fransokyo Institute of Technology, inspires him to redirect his efforts toward gaining acceptance to its research program.
 After Tadashi is killed in a fire and explosion on the campus, Hiro becomes withdrawn and depressed.
-He later forms the Big Hero 6 team with Tadashi's fellow researchers and Baymax, an inflatable healthcare robot built by Tadashi, to stop Yokai, the villain who killed Tadashi by causing the fire.
+He later forms the Big Hero 6 team with Tadashi's fellow researchers and Baymax, an inflatable healthcare robot built by Tadashi, to stop Yokai.

 Hiro initially lacks a social life and appears to suffer from intellectual boredom.
 After Tadashi's urging and meeting with his friends, he becomes more open and accepting to those around him and tries to be friendly.
 He also decides to be a hero out of necessity as opposed to being unwillingly forced into the occupation.
-He also wears purple armor that, by itself, serves absolutely no function besides protection.
-However, when paired with Baymax, the suit magnetizes to his back and allows Hiro to control him while flying.
+He also wears purple armor that, by itself, serves no function besides protection.
+When paired with Baymax, the suit magnetizes to his back and allows Hiro to control him while flying.